osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/lp-logs.md

 # PI to OCS logs

-PI to OCS logs allow you to view information about tenant-related activity, errors, and system messages for both on-prem and cloud components.
+PI to OCS logs help you troubleshoot errors, and view information about account-related activity for both on-prem and cloud components.